This post was originally published on April 2, 2017 and was updated February 27, 2020.

 The Easy and Direct Connection

 Your best home plate connection is without a doubt the Oakland-Alameda County Coliseum to see the Oakland A’s, winner of four World Series championships while in Oakland.
 The Capitol Corridor train stops right at the Oakland Coliseum Station, and is about a five-minute walk to the stadium gates.
 Over a dozen trains serve the Coliseum every day, with convenient schedules to get you to and from all the day games (and some evening games depending on start time).
-And, the Capitol Corridor offers a 25% discount on travel to and from the Coliseum for regular-season home games– giving you more to spend on hot dogs and fan gear!
+And, the Capitol Corridor offers a 25% discount on travel (Available March 2020) to and from the Coliseum for regular-season home games– giving you more to spend on hot dogs and fan gear!

 San Francisco Giants, Oracle Park